nukopian/DBIx-Squirrel/README.md

 Returns the number of rows fetched so far.

 If the iterator's statement has not yet been executed, it will be and a count of all rows will be returned.
+If the statement has been executed, and results have already been fetched, then only the current count is returned.

 #### `count_all`